 Everyone has an opinion about the man bun.
 The style, which caught the attention of the mainstream media several years ago, sparks everything from outrage to full-on adoration.

 Although some would like you to believe the style is all about feminizing men, long hair has been the go-to look for males throughout history.
 It’s only the last few decades that have given rise to cropped, tailored-looking styles.
 It just goes to show how much the fashions change over time.

-Still, we’d love to consider man buns part of the ongoing culture shift toward androgyny.
-We’ve seen in on runways, in makeup tutorials, and on our TVs.
-Now, it’s time for the average man to have his shot at hair equality.
+Still, we’d love to consider man buns and hard part haircuts part of the ongoing culture shift toward androgyny we’ve seen on runways and our TVs.
+It’s time for the average man to have his shot at hair equality.

 Low Man Bun